adriancaprini/BluetoothProjectProposal-/index.md

 ### September 27, 2017

 I created my Budget.
-In the Budget I outlined what components I need for my project, as well as the cost of each of the parts.
+In the Budget I outlined what components I need for my project, as well as the cost of each part.

 ### September 20, 2017